Find out who is responsible for paying water and wastewater charges.

 How to pay

 The landlord must pay the whole water account and then ask the tenant to reimburse them.
+Landlords should send the tenant a copy of the bill on a regular basis to prepare the tenant for paying (landlords can remove personal details before sending).

 The water account can’t be in the tenant’s name.
 Some water companies will provide a copy of the account to the tenant with the landlord’s permission.